HelmutQualtinger/Primes/README.md

 beats Python by a factor of two.

-Syntactally Python is a very rich - mess with useless syntatic sugar such as comprehensions, which are much more readable as loops and add nothing semantically.
+Syntactally Python is a very rich - mess with useless syntatic sugar such as comprehensions, which are not more readable as loops and add nothing semantically.

 The worst crime is that it uses strict typing without declaration and performing